I’ve reported here repeatedly that the Democratic Party is riding a long-term wave of demographic and cultural trends that bode well for its future.

 Currently, roughly half of all US spending is borrowed.
 Which means that any vision for a long-term, stable government on the scale that Democrats (and their constituents) want will have to include some enormous changes.

-Some cherished services will almost certainly have to be cut, not because we oppose them ideologically but because they are just too expensive.
+Some cherished services will almost certainly have to be cut, not because leaders oppose them ideologically but because they are just too expensive.

-I’m guessing that in the future people probably won’t be able to retire at age 65 and draw government checks for the next quarter century.
+I’m guessing that in the future people probably won’t be able to retire at age 65 and draw government checks for the next quarter century of their lives.

 (The era of lifetime health insurance and pensions ended long ago for private sector workers, and I’m betting the time has come for public sector workers to see a big change as well.)

 We will also have to generate a lot more revenue.
 Some of that will come from growth, as the economy bounces back, but it’s also time to level with the American people: all of us will have to pay more if this is really the government we want.